CoLRev-Environment/colrev/docs/source/dev_docs/setup/macos_vm.rst

 **It is recommended to create a backup of your machine (using Time Machine) before setting up virtualBox.**

-A fully installed VirtualBox image is available `here <https://gigamove.rwth-aachen.de/en/download/a0dc5c130b24636165a5772921ebff40>`__.
-If the link has expired, please contact `Gerit Wagner <mailto:gerit.wagner@uni-bamberg.de>`__.

 -  VirtualBox for macOS/Intel hosts: `Version 7.0.12 <https://www.virtualbox.org/wiki/Downloads>`__ (no unattended installation)
 -  Distro ISO: `Ubuntu 22.04.3 LTS <https://ubuntu.com/download/desktop>`__